Multivariate type G Mat\'ern stochastic partial differential equation random fields: Introduction

 Even though most research has focused on Gaussian random fields, many data sets have features that cannot be captured by Gaussian models, such as exponential tails, non-Gaussian dependence, or asymmetric marginal distributions.
 There is thus a need for multivariate random fields that are more general than the Gaussian.
 Examples of such models in the literature are multivariate max-stable processes for spatial extremes \citep{genton2015multivariate} and Mittag-Leffler random fields \citep{ma2013mittag}.
-A popular approach for constructing non-Gaussian fields is to multiply a Gaussian random field with a random scalar.
+A common approach for constructing non-Gaussian fields is to multiply a Gaussian random field with a random scalar.
 Multivariate versions of this approach were explored by \cite{ma2013student} and \cite{du2012hyperbolic}.
-Copula-based modelling is another popular method for non-Gaussian data, which has been used for creating univariate random fields \citep{graler2014modelling,bardossy2006copula} and it is often applied for non-spatial multivariate data.
-The only copula-based multivariate random field model we have found is the factor copula model by \citep{krupskii2016factor}, which is closely related to the simplest type-G construction we propose in this work.
+Copula-based modelling is another popular method for non-Gaussian data, which has been used for creating both univariate \citep{graler2014modelling,bardossy2006copula} and multivariate \citep{krupskii2016factor} random fields.

-However, creating non-Gaussian multivariate random field models that are useful in practice is difficult, especially if they should be able to capture interesting departures from normality within realisations, and not just have non-Gaussian marginal distributions.
-This requirement excludes fields that are non-Gaussian only in the presence of repeated measurements, such as the constructions based on factor-copulas and on multiplying Gaussian fields with random scalars.
+However, creating non-Gaussian multivariate random field models that allow for likelihood-based parameter estimation and probabilistic prediction is difficult, especially if they should be able to capture interesting departures from normality within realisations, and not just have non-Gaussian marginal distributions.
+This requirement excludes fields that are non-Gaussian only in the presence of repeated measurements, such as the factor-copula models \citep{krupskii2016factor} and the constructions based on multiplying Gaussian fields with random scalars.
 Many other copula-based approaches in geostatistics use Gaussian copulas.
 The resulting models are then equivalent to transformed Gaussian models \citep{kazianka2010copula}, which have many disadvantages \citep{Wallin15}.
 Thus, most existing approaches are either too limited, in the sense that they cannot capture essential features such as sample path asymmetry, or they lack methods for practical applications.
-For this reason, the recent review article about multivariate random fields by \cite{genton2015cross} listed creation of practically useful non-Gaussian multivariate random fields as an open problem.
+For this reason, the recent review article on multivariate random fields by \cite{genton2015cross} listed creation of practically useful non-Gaussian multivariate random fields as an open problem.